rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 namespace for a particular `enum` variant.

 The [`Ordering`][ordering] `enum` has three possible variants: `Less`, `Equal`, and `Greater`.
-The `match` statement takes a value of a type, and lets you create an ‘arm’ for each possible value.
+The `match` statement takes a value of a type and lets you create an ‘arm’ for each possible value.
+An arm is made up of a pattern and the code that we should execute if the pattern matches the value of the type.
 Since we have three types of `Ordering`, we have three arms:

 ```rust,ignore
 match guess.cmp(&secret_number) {